glouppe/info8006-introduction-to-ai/lecture5.md

 &= P(z|y)
 \end{aligned}$$

-We say that the evidence along the cascade **"blocks"** the influence.
+We say that the evidence along the cascade **blocks** the influence.

 ]
 .kol-1-2.center[.width-100[![](figures/lec5/cascade.png)]